opfab/opfab-grafana/README.md

 You can now open [localhost:2002](http://localhost:2002/) in your browser and log in using credentials `operator1_fr` / `test`.
 To see and manage mappings, go to [Grafana mapping](http://localhost:2002/#/businessconfigparty/uid_test_3/) page.

-## Test the service
+## Demo

-To easily test the alerting service, two scenarios are implemented in a simulator that exposes custom metrics to Grafana to trigger alerts manually.
+To easily demonstrate what this project does, two scenarios are implemented in a simulator that exposes custom metrics to Grafana to trigger alerts manually.

 1. First create a new mapping using [Grafana mapping](http://localhost:2002/#/businessconfigparty/uid_test_3/) page:
     * As Grafana element, select `Opfab/` folder